thecodrr/alfaaz/README.md

 ## Benchmarks

-You can run these benchmarks yourself:
+The code for these benchmarks can be found in [`benches/`](/benches/).
+You can also run these benchmarks yourself:

 ```
 npm run bench